 Disc Golf X-Outs, Misprints and Factory Seconds

-In this post we will cover what these terms mean, when you should use them, and how to find them.
-In disc golf, factory seconds, x-outs, and misprints are basically discs that didn’t make the cut for regular retail sales.
-These discs are typically of good quality but may have small defects that make them unacceptable for “normal” sale.
+In this post we will cover what these terms mean, how they are used, and how to find those kinds of discs.
+In disc golf, factory seconds, x-outs, and misprints are basically discs that didn’t make the cut for regular retail sales, for a variety of reasons.
+These discs are typically of good quality, but may have small defects that make them unacceptable for “normal” sale.

 X-Out Discs